Please note that you are currently reading the latest version 2.x documentation. The archived version 1.x documentation is available here

-With MIRACL Trust SSO SAML (Single Sign-On), companies can give their users the convenience of one login to multiple apps and websites, a la Google (gmail, drive, youtube, 'Login with Google').
+With MIRACL Trust SSO (Single Sign-On), companies can give their users the convenience of one login to multiple apps and websites, a la Google (gmail, drive, youtube, 'Login with Google').
 It makes use of the SAML protocol, which enables the use of an inidividual user's logged in session (as carried out by the MIRACL Trust authentication server) to log that same user into other applications.

 In SAML terminology, MIRACL Trust SSO is acting as an Identity Provider (IdP) and the other applications (e.g. Dropbox, or Office365) are acting as Service Providers (SPs).
 When accessing SPs via SSO, the authentication process can either be SP-initiated (in which case the SP may provide a login button which redirects to the IdP for authentication) or IdP-initiated (in which case the user may login using an IdP-provided link which activates the MIRACL Trust pin pad and then redirects to the Service Provider's logged-in page).

 Once the installation and basic config of the IdP has been carried out, in order to implement MIRACL Trust SSO with any one Service Provider it is necessary to:

 The running IdP server then has several endpoints available to interact with and serve its functionality.
 For example:

-Service Provider setup then gives instructions on how to set up Service Providers to work with the IdP, both in the config file and in the SP admin area.
-Before the specific SP instructions, there is a Generic Setup Instructions page which gives an overview of the information that is generally required by SPs and will give you the information you need to set up an SP which is not supported 'out of the box'.
+To learn how to set up any Service Provider that is not included in the list, the Generic Setup Instructions page gives an overview of the information that is generally required by SPs and will give you the information you need to set up an SP which is not supported 'out of the box'.
 Typically you need to provide each SP with the IdP public certificate and some further details on IdP endpoints.
-The setup instructions for SPs supported out of the box are found in the Service Provider list.

 Endpoints Reference gives an explanation of all the available IdP endpoints (Note that it is strongly advisable to ensure that the base url "/", "/status" and "/metadata" endpoints are not publicly exposed.
 It is also important that your network settings allow connection to the https://api.mpin.io/.well-known/openid-configuration endpoint, as this is where the program attempts to get the platform configuration.
 It also needs outgoing access to https://api.mpin.authorize/, https://api.mpin.io/oidc/certs and https://api.mpin.io/oidc/token)Top